Our Secondary Program

 Courses in mathematics are designed to build on the mathematical capacities and problem-solving techniques developed in the Second Cycle.
 Students continue to master graphing calculator skills and other computer applications as they solve problems that grow in complexity over the course of this cycle.
 Opportunities exist for students showing initiative and follow through abilities to progress at an accelerated pace or to design independent studies.
 Course requirements include weekly lessons, quizzes, and tests.
 Concepts range from geometry, discrete mathematics, and statistics with algebra and build to regression analyses, sequences and combinations, binomial and normal distributions, and complex numbers.
 Students develop logical, critical, and creative thinking.
 Students work on their abstraction and generalization skills.

-Geography is a dynamic subject that is firmly grounded in the real world and focuses on the interactions between individuals, societies, and the physical environment in both time and space.
-This course integrates both physical and human geography and requires students to use elements of both scientific and socio-economic methodologies.
-Students examine critical global issues, such as poverty, sustainability, and climate change.
-Students also develop an understanding of the interrelationships between people, places, spaces, and the environment.
-Students develop a concern for human welfare and the quality of the environment, and an understanding of the need for planning and sustainable management.
-In addition to the thematic studies, there is also a required fieldwork component.
-Geography is truly multi-disciplinary and has close links to biology, statistics, chemistry, environmental studies, and economics.
+Global Politics is a dynamic subject that is firmly grounded in the real world and focuses on the interactions between individuals, societies, and the historical and political environments.
+This course integrates scientific and socio-economic methodologies.
+Students examine critical global issues, such as poverty, sustainability, and climate change and develop an understanding of the interrelationships between people, places, spaces, and the historical context.
+Students develop a concern for human welfare and the intricacies of worldwide relationships across countries in the modern world.
+Global Politics is truly multi-disciplinary and has close links to economics, statistics, geography, psychology, sociology, history, and cultural studies.

 Science: IB Biology